adisputraa/adisputraa/README.md

 ## <img align ='center' src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdjh2dDM4bDhyYzM5NmppaHJ6dG56Mmh3bTkyanFkdWRvZ3R1cGoycSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9ZQ/LOnt6uqjD9OexmQJRB/giphy.gif" width="37" /> About Me

-I am a fresh graduate in Informatics Engineering from Institut Teknologi PLN, with a strong interest in backend development.
+I am a fresh graduate in Informatics Engineering from Institut Teknologi PLN with a strong passion for backend development.
-I have hands-on experience building REST APIs using **Java Spring Boot** and managing relational databases such as **PostgreSQL**.
+I have hands-on experience building robust REST APIs using both the **Java Spring Boot** and **Node.js/TypeScript** stacks, along with managing relational databases like **PostgreSQL**.

-I enjoy designing scalable systems, optimizing performance, and collaborating with teams to build impactful solutions.
+I enjoy designing scalable and asynchronous systems, containerizing applications with **Docker**, and integrating with cloud services like **Supabase** and **Cloudinary**.
+I am always eager to collaborate with teams to build impactful solutions.
 Currently, I am exploring opportunities as a **Backend Developer** to grow my technical expertise and contribute to real-world projects.

 <details>